Safety Culture Blue

 Patient safety culture surveys TOOL

-From tears to transparency: The Lewis Blackman story STORY
+From tears to transparency: The Lewis Blackman story story

-Lewis Blackman was a 15-year-old boy who died four days after having surgery to correct a congenital deformity of the chest.
-The story serves as a reminder that quality and safety are not abstract ideals, but rather tangible goals designed to prevent tragedies like the one experienced by Blackman's family.
+This story serves as a reminder that quality and safety are not abstract ideals, but rather tangible goals designed to prevent tragedies like the one experienced by Blackman's family.
 Watch the video

 Doctors make mistakes.
-Can we talk about that?
-STORY
+Can we talk about that? story